saddledata/uidocs/docs/how-to/managing-your-subscription.md

 title: Managing Your Subscription
 ---

-This guide explains how to manage your SaddleData subscription and billing details.
+This guide explains how to manage your Saddle Data subscription and billing details.

 ### How to view your current plan and usage